M362654/hello-world/README.md

 using for ideas

-Today is a woderful day in my life because i have received the offer of my favorite university.
+Today is a woderful day in my life because I have received the offer of my favorite university.

-Lmao, i am writing to record my feelings.
+Lmao, I am writing to record my feelings.